Dojo-Open-Source-Project/samourai-dojo/doc/DOCKER_setup.md

 ## First-time Setup ##

-For Ubuntu 16, see this detailed [installation and upgrade guide](./DOCKER_ubuntu_setup.MD).
+For Ubuntu 16, see this detailed [installation and upgrade guide](./DOCKER_ubuntu_setup.md).

 For MacOS, see this detailed [installation guide](./DOCKER_mac_setup.MD).

 For Synology, see this detailed [installation guide](./DOCKER_synology_setup.md).

-For Raspberry Pi4 and Odroid N2, see the [Ronin Dojo Project](https://wiki.ronindojo.io/en/home)
+For Raspberry Pi4 and Odroid N2, see the [Ronin Dojo Project](https://wiki.ronindojo.io/en/home).

+To copy blockchain or Fulcrum data from an existing node, see [Copying data from an existing node](./DOCKER_data_exiting_node.md).

 This procedure allows to install a new Dojo from scratch.